brendanhay/amqp-subscribe-many/README.md

 * Another hop in the form of the load-balancer
 * A node going down, needs to be brought back up to access the messages

 A common error is to conflate availability and durability.
-In this case, they are treated as seperate concerns with the form of availability on offer refering to the ability of all connected clients to get a message from point to point under most conditions.
+In this case, they are treated as separate concerns with the form of availability on offer refering to the ability of all connected clients to get a message from point to point under most conditions.

 Durability requires messages to be published as persistent and manual intervention in the case of a node crash to bring the failed node (or disk) back into consumer awareness, to ensure the messages are flushed.